 The loop.start() function, through the resource_map, waits for the completion of all asynchronous loading operations before it calls to initialize MyGame and starts the actual game loop cycle.

-In the previous discussion, it is interesting to recognize that any object with the appropriately defined public methods can replace the MyGame object.
+From this discussion, it is interesting to recognize that any object with the appropriately defined public methods can replace the MyGame object.
 Effectively, at any point, it is possible to call the loop.start() function to initiate the loading of a new scene.
 This section expands on this idea by introducing the Scene object for interfacing the game engine with its clients.

 The Scene Objects Project

 This project defines the Scene object as an abstract superclass for interfacing with your game engine.
-From this project on, all client code must be encapsulated in subclasses of the abstract Scene class, and the game engine will be able to interact with these classes in a well-defined and uniform manner.
+From this project on, all client code must be encapsulated in subclasses of the abstract Scene class, and the game engine will be able to interact with these classes in a coherent and well-defined manner.
 You can see an example of this project running in Figure 4-5.
 The source code to this project is defined in the chapter4/4.5.scene_objects folder.

 Figure 4-5.
 Running the Scene Objects project with both scenes